List of constituencies of the Bihar Legislative Assembly

 The Bihar Legislative Assembly is the lower house of the bicameral legislature of the state of Bihar in Eastern India.
-Its seat is at Patna, the capital of the state and it sits for a term of five years unless it is dissolved early.
+Its seat is at Patna, the capital of the state, and it sits for a term of five years unless it is dissolved early.
+(Note: A Legislative Assembly can be dissolved early, under Article 174 of the Indian Constitution, in a few situations including a hung assembly and the inability of any alliance to form a majority.)
 Bihar is India's second largest state by population and the twelfth largest by area.
 The assembly was created in 1937 as an outcome of the split of the Bihar and Orissa Province, after the passage of the Government of India Act, 1935.
-Since 2000, it has had 243 single-seat constituencies, who each directly elect a representative.
+The Bihar Legislative Assembly has had 18 terms since independence.
+After the latest election in 2025, the assembly is dominated by the governing National Democratic Alliance, which won 202 out of the 243 seats.
+Rashtriya Janata Dal, the largest opposition party, has 25 seats.

+Constituency boundaries are periodically redrawn by the delimitation commission which tries to keep them as geographically compact areas, and with due consideration to existing boundaries of administrative units.
+The latest census is used to draw the boundaries and every assembly constituency has to be completely within a parliamentary constituency.
+Since 2000, the Bihar Assembly has had 243 single-seat constituencies, each of which directly elects a representative based on a first past the post election.